ttdet/EditorTree/README.md

-# courseProject-DataStructure
-This is an implementation of a complicated tree data structure
+This is an implementation of a complicated tree data structure.